daichi-yoshikawa/django-boilerplate/README.md

 # django-boilerplate
-A boilerplate of Django API server for multi-tenant application.
-This boilerplate is good starting point of an API server assuming the follows.
+A boilerplate which will be a good starting point for...
-* Multi-tenant application
-* Single Page Application; Eg. Frontend is built purely by Vue.js and Django focuses on Backend
+* Django API server assuming Single Page Application; Eg. Frontend is built purely by Vue.js and Django focuses on Backend
-* By default Postgresql DB and gunicorn are used
+* Multi-tenant application working with Postgresql and gunicorn
-* Unit test with pytest, not with Django test.
+* Unit test with pytest, not with Django test

 ## Requisites
 Python 3.8 or later